CubiCasa/cubicasa-android-sdk-example-project/README.md

-Example project using the CubiCapture 2.5.1 library module for Android
+Example project using the CubiCapture 2.5.2 library module for Android
 ======================
-This project provides an example implementation and use of the CubiCapture 2.5.1 library module.
+This project provides an example implementation and use of the CubiCapture 2.5.2 library module.
 From this project you can get the basic idea of how to implement the scanning with CubiCapture to your app.

 For your app the next step would be to upload the scan to your server and use [CubiCasa Conversion API](https://cubicasaconversionapi.docs.apiary.io/#).

-# CubiCapture 2.5.1 library module
+# CubiCapture 2.5.2 library module

 CubiCapture library module provides a scanning `Fragment` which can be used to scan a floor plan with an Android device.

-## Updating to CubiCapture 2.5.1
+## Updating to CubiCapture 2.5.2
-- Update your app to use the CubiCapture 2.5.1 library module
+- Update your app to use the CubiCapture 2.5.2 library module
+- Change your `CubiCapture.CubiEventListener` interface implementation to `CubiEventListener`
+- Check if you want to handle the new status codes: 70-76, 90 and 94
+- In previous library module documentation there was a typo where status code `88` was written as `86`.
+If you handle code `86`, change it to `88`.
+This code is received when the user is not scanning too close to objects anymore and the too close warning is hidden.

+**Note!
+If you've previously implemented version 2.5.1 you've probably done the next steps already:**
 - See [Release Notes](#headreleasenotes) if you want to customize CubiCapture's text sizes, hint label widths or the size of the processing progress bar